 The entire immigration and customs process, including the short bus ride to the International Arrivals area, takes approximately 20 to 90 minutes depending on such things as your place in line and if you are selected for secondary screening.

-If you are connecting to another flight after clearing US Customs, you will recheck your bags at the Baggage Recheck Center and exit directly to Concourse D after going through TSA screening.
+If you are connecting to another flight after clearing US Customs, you will recheck your bags at the Baggage Recheck Center.
 Your bags will be transferred to your connecting flight if your baggage tags match your final destination.

 If you are a pre-approved traveler, Global Entry kiosks are available to expedite your clearance through Passport Control and U.S. Customs.
 Global Entry members simply present their machine-readable passport or U.S. permanent resident card, place their fingertips on the scanner for fingerprint verification, and make a customs declaration.
 The kiosk issues the traveler a transaction receipt and directs the traveler to baggage claim and the exit.